← Academic re-test index

 We replicate the three rankings as closely as the available data permits.
 The JT ranking score is the six-month price return given by (Pt−1/Pt−7) − 1.
 The MG ranking score is the equal-weighted six-month return of the stock's MG-20-industry classification, which we map from each company's SEC-EDGAR SIC code.
 The FH ranking score is proximity to the trailing 52-week high, defined as Pt−1 / max(Ps) over s ∈ {t−12, …, t−1}.
 At each formation date every eligible stock receives a score from one or more signals.
 Each score independently sorts the universe into a top thirty percent winner portfolio and a bottom thirty percent loser portfolio, equal-weighted within each.
 The reported strategy returns are realized monthly portfolio returns averaged across six overlapping cohorts, which is the standard (6,6) framework.

 We partition the test window into three sub-samples so we can see regime sensitivity.
 Window A covers 2009-01 to 2015-12 (n=84).
 Window B covers 2016-01 to 2026-04 (n=124).
 Window C is the pooled 2009-01 to 2026-04 window (n=208).
 The split lets us ask three diagnostic questions.
 Was the post-2014 environment kinder to JT?
 Does MG's strengthening track the EDGAR coverage ramp?
 Does the FH compression persist in both halves of the window?
-Tables III through VI of the original paper, which cover pairwise nesting, Fama-MacBeth regressions, and post-formation persistence, remain out of scope for this run.
+In addition to the stand-alone signal comparison, we run the two pairwise nested comparisons the paper used to argue for FH dominance.
+Table III sets FH against JT on the Tiingo-only universe and Table IV sets FH against industry momentum on the SEC Tiingo intersection.
+Tables V and VI of the original paper, which cover Fama-MacBeth regressions and post-formation persistence, remain out of scope for this run because they require shares-outstanding history that is not yet back-filled to 2009.

 II.
 Results

-Winner and loser per-portfolio columns are not reported here because the engine output we publish from is the spread series directly. n is the count of monthly observations within the window.
+Table I in George and Hwang reports the mean monthly long-short spread for each signal.
+Table II reports the same spread with January observations excluded.
+We display both as paired columns so the reader can see the January effect directly inside each row rather than flipping between two tables. n is the count of monthly observations within the window.
+Winner and loser per-portfolio columns are not reported here because the engine output we publish from is the spread series directly.
 Equal-weighted top and bottom thirty percent portfolios.
 Standard (6,6) overlapping-cohort framework with no skip-month convention.

 Signal Universe n Spread %/mo t-stat ex-Jan Spread ex-Jan t